Buying short-term coverage in Delaware

 - Aspen Insurance

 For a while, in early 2019, Standard Life was the only insurer offering short-term plans in Delaware.
 Golden Rule/UnitedHealthcare had offered short-term plans as of October 2018, but had stopped doing so by November.
-Companion Life and Independence American Life also offered plans as of October, but their plans appeared were no longer be available as of November (Independence American Life stopped offering plans in Delaware as of November 15).
+Companion Life and Independence American Insurance Company also offered plans as of October, but their plans appeared were no longer be available as of November (Independence American Insurance Company stopped offering plans in Delaware as of November 15).
 Everest, Everest Prime, and LifeShield were all still offering short-term plans in Delaware as of November, but their plans appeared to no longer be available as of December.

 Several of those companies had started offering short-term plans again by mid-2019, after adjusting their policies to comply with the state’s new rules, and Aspen Insurance is a newcomer to the state’s short-term insurance market.